Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 - Insects: Imagine some bug or spider crawling into your ear while you sleep or something burrowing underneath your skin while out for a walk and you can see why there's lots of people who don't like bugs.

 - Hot Mashed Potatoes: I have a friend who will not to this very day eat hot mashed potatoes; she'll only eat them cold.
 When she was in her teens someone accidentally dropped a large serving on her face while she was asleep.
 The situation was traumatic, to say the least.
 A lot of fears we have often come from such negative experiences.

 - Being a victim of someone wiping or flicking a booger at you is no fun, especially when they aim them at your face.
 It can cause a lot of problems if you retaliate and are punished for that retaliation.

-- Bookshelves falling on me while getting a book.
+- A bookshelf turning over on you while trying to get a book.
 (If this ever happens to you, you'll always be cautious around any tall object.)

 © 2018 Don